 When there are already labels on the label canvas, you can select/un-select them to perform various actions on them.
 You can select any label from the sidebar label list; furthermore, many label types (like bounding boxes, and polygons) can be selected by interacting with the label canvas.
 A selected label will be highlighted.
 To un select a label, simply press the

 Once you have selected the label you want to edit, you can edit all its properties - the shape of the label, the label class, delete the label etc. When you select a label, the side bar class selector will automatically select the current label class - if you wish to change the label class, simply change the selection.

 The labeling tool allows you to leave comments about issues, questions and feedback on the labeling.
-The comments are accessible via the comments tab on the top left corner of the platform.
+The comments are accessible via the comments tab on the top right of the tool.

 Your team members can leave comments at any stage of the labeling workflow, and the interface will display the full history of the comments along with when it was created, which user created the comments, and at which stage in the pipeline the comment was created.